Residency

 Frequently Asked Questions

-The apprenticeship is a part-time, one year position, with apprentices generally working 20-25 hours per week.
+The residency is a full-time, two-year position, with residents generally working 40-45 hours per week.

 Who can apply to the apprenticeship?

-Most apprentices who are local will live at home with their families, while apprentices from out of the area will often rent an apartment or home with another members of the program.
+Most residents who are local will live at home with their families, while residents from out of the area will often rent an apartment or home with other members of the program.

 Ready to Take Your Next Step in Ministry?